Obafemi Awolowo University: Information Technology and Communications Unit

 Obafemi Awolowo University has a well-developed Information and Communication Technology (ICT) system with its own V-SAT access to the Internet and an efficient Intranet.
 Virtually every building in the central campus is connected and cybercafés are available in parts of the campus.
-The internet access bandwidth has been increased from 39Mbit/s as at October 2011 to 183Mbit/s.
+The internet access bandwidth has been increased from 39 Mbit/s as of October 2011 to 183 Mbit/s.
 The increase also led to the expansion of the internet facilities to all the halls of residence on campus.
 The Information Technology and Communications Unit (INTECU) is responsible for developing Obafemi Awolowo University into Nigeria's leading ICT University with a campus-wide network consisting of a fibre optic backbone, 23 intra-networked subnets and wireless access clouds (WiFi) distributed across the site.

-Medical and health facilities
+Medical and Health Facilities

 The medical and health centre provides hazardous primary healthcare services to the community, the poor, and children and adults whose lives are endangered, and provides health education services on demand.
-It operates a 24-hour service and has 16 bed spaces for admitted patients.
+It operates a 24-hour service and has 16-bed spaces for admitted patients.
 Extreme cases are referred to the nearby teaching hospital for intensive care.
 The health centre is divided into nine functional units.